tetsuo/icy/README.md

 ## CLI usage

-`icy` command is an encrypted netcat clone for testing and ad-hoc file transfer.:
+`icy` command is an encrypted netcat clone for testing and ad-hoc file transfer.
+Install it with:

 ```sh
 go install github.com/tetsuo/icy/cmd/icy@latest